stuebersystems/doc.ezcastpro.en/docs/pro-box-b10/procast.md

 # Was ist ProCast?

-ProCast ist eine Übertragung vom einem Bildschirm auf mehrere Displays z.B. von einem Windows-PC bzw. macOS auf mehrere große Displays.
-Mit der EZCast Pro Box II können Sie auf bis zu 8 Displays übertragen.
+ProCast is the free broadcasting software that enables you to mirror a Windows or macOS screen to up to 8 displays.
+An EZCast Pro II device must be connected to display.

 ![](/assets/img/procasting.png)